18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

 * Ensure your home address is correct in [Employee Express](https://www.employeeexpress.gov/) and consider switching your W2 delivery to Hard Copy.

     * _Note:_ Ensure you keep your login information for Employee Express after you leave.
-      > Separated employees retain access to Employee Express (EEX) for 3 years
-      > , so long as they retain their login ID and password.
-Separated
-      > employees who lose access to EEX cannot regain it.
-All separated
-      > employees receive a copy of their W-2 by mail at their home address.
+Separated employees retain access to Employee Express (EEX) for 3 years, so long as they retain their login ID and password.
+Separated employees who lose access to EEX cannot regain it.
+All separated employees receive a copy of their W-2 by mail at their home address.

 * Review the [FERS refund information](https://docs.google.com/document/d/1TiFdQ-2pyrmib3Zsh1GDGeWorM7F-cbxk1u-82zX0Aw/edit) and [Form SF 3106](https://drive.google.com/a/gsa.gov/file/d/0B4J4Dpr2HVDsMnpEQnc1ZHI0RkVadjVOZGZhOTVKMVZyUktN/view) before your last day.